schwicke/OpenPHIGS/README.md

  * There is no support for PostScript at the moment.
  * The hardcopy types are available in Fortran.
 C-Bindings have not been tested with them

-### (Extension) Display/Color
-There is some support for transparency.
-* PSALCH(REAL VALUE): set ALPHA channel to Value.
-Value is between 0(fully transparent) and 1 (opaque).
-Added to the current structure.
-* pset_alpha_channel(float value): C-Binding for PSALCH.
-Added to the current structure.

 ### Input devices
 Openphigs behaviour on echo modes is summarized below.